orm011/rosbag2parquet/README.md

 ## Performance:

 The current implementation is not pipelined, profiling has shown there are IO-bound intervals followed by CPU bound intervals.
 The main CPU waste at the moment comes from the ros-introspection-library, which we are using to model datatypes.

+### Pet projects that could be good pull requests:
+  * Replace the ros-type-introspection type representation with a lighter-weight one that can be queried easily at parse time and uses no strings.
+  * Allow us to leave heavy-weight objects (> 1 MB) in the bag itself, storing a pointer and compression state to remove chunk.
+This would allow us to not pay the price of copying that data.
+  * Asynchronously prefetch bag contents from storage (remove performance dependency on disk latency from the picture)

 ## Dependencies: